OpLumina/Bypassing-ESP-IDF-Driver-Restrictions-on-Transmitting-Raw-802.11-Frames/README.md

 ### 2.2 Linker redirection

-In order to pass this dummy function without build errors, you must also instruct the linker to replace the library’s definition with the stub.
+In order to include this dummy function without build errors, you must also instruct the linker to replace the library’s definition with the stub.
 Two common options are to edit CMakeLists.txt to either wrap the function, or to pass the `-zmuldefs` flag:

 * **Wrap mode** – `-Wl,--wrap=ieee80211_raw_frame_sanity_check`
   The linker redirects calls to `ieee80211_raw_frame_sanity_check` to `__wrap_ieee80211_raw_frame_sanity_check`, which you provide (the stub above).